Inferring Covariance Structure from Multiple Data Sources via Subspace Factor Analysis: Bayesian SUbspace Factor Analysis (SUFA)

-\paragraph{Prior Specifications:} In high-dimensional applications, it is important to reduce the number of parameters in the factor loadings matrices for statistical efficiency in estimating the shared and study-specific contributions to the large covariance matrix.
+\paragraph{Prior specifications:} In high-dimensional applications, it is important to reduce the number of parameters in the factor loadings matrices.
 Among a wide variety of appropriate shrinkage priors, we use the Dirichlet-Laplace \citep[DL,][] {dir_laplace} for its near-minmax optimal contraction rates in the single-study context \citep{pati2014} and computational simplicity.
 We let $\vect(\bLambda)\sim \DL(a)$ where $a$ is a suitably chosen hyperparameter; details appear in Section \ref{sec: sm hyperparameters} of the supplementary materials.
 For the study-specific terms $\bAs$, we let its entries $a_{s,i,j}\simiid \mn(0, \baA)$, a choice that avoids information switching \textit{almost surely}.
 We avoid shrinkage priors on $\bAs$'s as in practice it can potentially lead to concentration close to parameter values that violate the identifiability conditions of Lemma \ref{lemma:colspace}.
 Regarding the idiosyncratic variances, we consider $\log \delta_{j}^{2} \simiid \mn(\mu_{\delta},\sigma^{2}_{\delta})$ as log-normal distributions have modes bounded away from zero and tend to produce more numerically stable estimates compared to commonly used inverse-gamma and half-Cauchy priors \citep{gemlan_noninfo_prior}.